David J. Armor

-David J. Armor is a social scientist, academic, and author.
-He is the Professor Emeritus of Public Policy in the Schar School of Policy and Government at George Mason University.
+David J. Armor (November 11, 1938 – October 11, 2025) was an American social scientist, academic and author.
+He was the Professor Emeritus of Public Policy in the Schar School of Policy and Government at George Mason University.

-Armor has authored four books, including The American School Counselor and Forced Justice: School Desegregation and the Law, and is the co-author of five books, including The Course of Alcoholism: Four Years After Treatment.
+Armor authored four books, including The American School Counselor and Forced Justice: School Desegregation and the Law, and was the co-author of five books, including The Course of Alcoholism: Four Years After Treatment.
 He is most known for his research in social policy, education, military manpower issues, and works on education policy, school desegregation, and military manpower policy.

-Early life and education
+Background

 Armor was born on November 11, 1938, in Long Beach, California.
 He enrolled at University of California, Berkeley and married Marilyn Sells in 1958.
 He was active in student politics and was elected Student Body President in 1959.
 He received an AB in Mathematics and Sociology, graduating in 1961.
 He then attended Harvard University on a Woodrow Wilson Fellowship, earning a Ph.D. in Sociology from Harvard in 1966.

+Armor died on October 11, 2025, at the age of 86.

 Career

 Armor began his academic career as an Assistant Professor of Sociology in the Department of Social Relations at Harvard University in 1965; he was promoted to Associate Professor in 1969 and held that appointment until 1972.
 During his time at Harvard, he co-designed (with Arthur Couch) the first user-friendly computer language named The Data Text System, for statistical analysis of text and numeric data for social science research.
 In 1972, he returned to California to serve as a Visiting Professor of Sociology at UCLA, and in 1973 he joined the Rand Corporation as a Senior Scientist.
 He left Rand in 1982 to run for Congress before being elected to the Los Angeles Board of Education in 1985.
 In 1986, he accepted an appointment in the Reagan administration as Principal Deputy Asst.
-Sec. of Defense (Force Management & Personnel) where he also served as Acting Assistant Secretary of Defense for that office from 1986 to 1989, receiving the Distinguished Public Service Medal from Secretary of Defense Casper Weinberger.
+Sec. of Defense (Force Management & Personnel) where he also served as Acting Assistant Secretary of Defense for that office from 1986 to 1989, receiving the Distinguished Public Service Medal from Secretary of Defense Caspar Weinberger.
 Following government service, he became a Research Professor in the Institute of Public Policy at George Mason University from 1992 to 1999 and was promoted to Professor of Public Policy in the School of Public Policy in 2000.
 He served as the Director of the PhD Program in Public Policy at George Mason University from 2002 to 2005.
 In 2011, he became Professor Emeritus of Public Policy in the Schar School of Policy and Government at George Mason University.

-Armor has been President of National Policy Analysts since 1989, and he conducts research on national policy issues, such as education and military issues with a particular focus on school desegregation and military manpower.
-He has served on National Academy of Sciences committees between 1999, and 2005 focusing on issues pertaining to military recruiting.
+Armor was President of National Policy Analysts since 1989, and he conducted research on national policy issues, such as education and military issues with a particular focus on school desegregation and military manpower.
+He served on National Academy of Sciences committees between 1999, and 2005 focusing on issues pertaining to military recruiting.
 He contributed to the National Academy of Sciences report, Military Manpower Quality: Past, Present, and Future, under the committee on military enlistment standards.